Watermelon Grudge: Your Customer is the Hero of Your Brand Story

 Sonia Simone, describes “The 5 Things Every (Great) Marketing Story Needs,” in her article on the Copyblogger:

-- You need a hero – To tell a compelling marketing story, your customer must be the hero.
+- Hero: To tell a compelling marketing story, your customer must be the hero.

-- You need a goal – To solve your customers problems, you need to understand where your customer-hero is today and where she wants to go.
+- Goal: To solve your customers problems, you need to understand where your customer-hero is today and where she wants to go.

-- You need an obstacle – Bringing to life the internal and external obstacles your customer must overcome to achieve victory over her goal is what makes the story enticing.
+- Obstacle: Bringing to life the internal and external obstacles your customer must overcome to achieve victory over her goal is what makes the story enticing.

-- You need a mentor – If your customer is the hero, your business/brand is the mentor who helps her succeed.
+- Mentor: If your customer is the hero, your business/brand is the mentor who helps her succeed.

-- You need a moral – Connect the dots between the hero, the goal, the obstacles, and how your brand helps her be victorious.
+- Moral: Connect the dots between the hero, the goal, the obstacles, and how your brand helps her be victorious.

 Applying Sonia’s principles to my mom’s watermelon episode, she left feeling like a victim.
 Her goal as a 50s housewife was to nurture and care for her young family on a limited budget.
-Being tied down with three small children and limited access to a car, she was time-pressed and on a mission to bring home the prize watermelon.
-The store dashed her hopes and dreams because they imposed a new, insurmountable obstacle that kept her from achieving her goal – the experience struck a deeper chord because of this underlying narrative.
+Tied down with three small children and limited access to a car, Lois was on a mission to bring home a prize watermelon.
+The store dashed her hopes and dreams because they imposed an insurmountable obstacle.
+The experience struck a deeper chord because of this underlying narrative.
 Fast-forward to her next experience with the brand 20+ years later, the Marketing VP played the role of the mentor.
-By listening to her story, validating her frustrations, and conveying (with humor) the lesson he learned from her story, he reframed the marketing narrative – and made her feel like a hero.
+By listening to her story, he validated her frustrations.
+When he conveyed (with humor) the lesson he learned from her story, he reframed the marketing narrative.
+She became a hero rather than a victim.